DAFoam/DAFoam.github.io/pages/mydoc/mydoc_ai_assistant_installation.md

 Codex: `codex --yolo`

 Gemini: `gemini --yolo`

+You need to sign up for an account and log in to the LLM CLI.
+DO NOT use API keys; use subscription login instead.

 If this is the first time you add a new MCP server, your client may show a "New MCP server found" prompt.
 Choose "Use this MCP server".